Effects of sterile neutrino and extra-dimension on big bang nucleosynthesis: Result of the rate equation

 \subsection{Decoupling temperature}

 Finally, we discuss $\nu_{\rm s}$ decoupling temperature in order to describe time evolution of energy density of the sterile neutrino during BBN.
 First, we define a parameter

 where $T_{\nu_{\rm s}}$ and $T_{\nu}$ are temperatures of sterile neutrino and active neutrinos, respectively, for a fixed cosmic time.
-This ratio is unity before the decoupling of the sterile neutrino.
-After the decoupling, the temperatures can be different, and the ratio is smaller than 1, in general.
+This ratio is unity when the sterile neutrino is in equilibrium.
+When the sterile neutrino is decoupled, the temperatures can be different, and the ratio is smaller than 1, in general.
 After active neutrino decoupling, the two temperatures have the same scaling with a scale factor of the universe.
 The ratio is, therefore, kept constant again.

 The $r_{\rm s}$ value after the decoupling is given by

 where $g_{*\mathrm{S}}$ and $g_{*\mathrm{S,dec}}$ denote the relativistic degrees of freedom, which does not contain the contribution of the sterile neutrino, at the decoupling temperature of active and sterile neutrinos, respectively.
 The second equality is derived from the evolution of the active neutrino temperature by taking into account the entropy conservation \cite{Kolb1994}.